Folk Association of South Hants

 The event has live music and is free to Hampshire schools.
 CDs of music specially recorded by Cath Watkins, Nic Bradford and Kim Sheil of Jigfoot, together with the dance notes of ten dances are provided.
 Typically four of the dances are aimed at Key Stage 1 age children and four at Key Stage 2, with two for everyone.
 Volunteers from FASH provide as much help as is needed to assist with teaching the dances in schools.
 Pre-Covid we had as many as 300 children from 13 schools dancing over 2 days in the Jubilee Hall, Bishop's Waltham.

-In 2023 the Schools Ceilidh was part of the Bishops Waltham Festival.
+In 2024 the Schools Ceilidh was part of the Bishops Waltham Festival.
 Invitations to take part in the event went to schools who had joined us in the past.
-The ceilidh was held in the Bishops Waltham Palace grounds during the afternoon of Friday the 23rd June; the Festival committee called it 'Festival Folk Day' to include it as part of the overall weekend festival.
+The ceilidh was held in the Bishops Waltham Palace grounds during the afternoon of Friday the 28th June; the Festival committee called it 'Festival Folk Day' to include it as part of the overall weekend festival.
 On the Friday evening there was a public ceilidh, with caller Tom Gregory and Jigfoot.
-Children aged 11 and under had free entry to the evening, 11 to 18 year-olds paid £5 and adults £12.
+Children aged 11 and under had free entry to the evening, 11 to 18 year-olds paying a reduced fee from the adult full charge of £12.
 It was a very successful family/community evening.

 Below we show a few of the many pictures of previous ceilidhs in the Jubilee Hall.
 We have tried to show the range of ages of the children who were joining in.
 These first few are from the 2016 ceilidh, and include 2 break-time 'spots' - a team of young Morris dancers from Swanmore School showing off their skills and a 'string ensemble', eleven violinists and two cello players from the Hampshire Youth Folk Ensemble (led by Joyce Ingledew of Bursledon Village Band) and the Swanmore College String Group.